-If you've been finding the open access version of Hook Your Audience useful and you would like to organise an online workshop for your team to further explore the topics covered in the book, please contact me to discuss possibilities.
+If you've been finding Hook Your Audience useful and you would like to organise an online workshop for your team to further explore the topics covered in the book, please contact me to discuss possibilities.

 Engaging, bite-sized professional development in your PJs